streamlit/docs/content/develop/tutorials/execution-flow/fragments/create-a-multiple-container-fragment.md

            black_cats()
    ```

-   This will not behave as desired, but you'll explore and correct this in the next steps.
+   **This code above will not behave as desired, but you'll explore and correct this in the following steps.**

 1. Test out your code.
 Call your fragment function in the sidebar.